Parent Tips and Tools

 - Just Another Day by Tim Ramsey

 An educator for more than three decades shares about his daily experiences teaching 7th grade writing virtually amid the COVID-19 pandemic.
+He gave Expect More Arizona permission to publish a few of his journal entries from this year, including this one.

 Common Sense Media – The latest version of Wide Open School supports distance learning and includes additional education and technology partners, enhanced Spanish-language materials, new curriculum options, more offline resources and a new Family & Teacher center that offers strategies to help children learn at home.
 Visit Wide Open School and: